-*As of 1 January 2018, the work insurance contribution is due by the employer (2.25%).
-The contribution is intended to finance the social security benefits as follows: unemployment indemnities (20%), medical leave indemnities (40%), indemnities granted to employees as a result of a work accident or professional disease (5%) and supply for the guarantee fund for employment debts (15%).
-The 20% difference represents income at the state budget which is directed in a separate account.
+*As of 1 January 2018, the work insurance contribution is due by the employer (2.25 percent).
+The contribution is intended to finance the social security benefits as follows: unemployment indemnities (17 percent), medical leave indemnities (21 percent), indemnities granted to employees as a result of a work accident or professional disease (2 percent) and supply for the guarantee fund for employment debts (12 percent).
+The 48 percent difference represents income at the state budget which is directed in a separate account.

 If the inheritance procedure is finalized within 2 years from the death of the predecessor, no tax is due.
 Otherwise, a 1 percent tax is due on the value of the inheritance.
 No tax on gifts or wealth exists as such.

 Yes.
 Owners of land, buildings, and automobiles are liable to local taxes.

 Are there sales and/or value-added taxes in Romania?

 Are there unemployment taxes in Romania?

 See social security section.

 Are there additional taxes in Romania that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.

 Currently, there is no requirement to declare offshore assets.
 Where the offshore asset generates income, this income would have to be declared in Romania in the case of Romanian tax residents and taxed accordingly.